victor-stone/entiendo/docs/about.md

 This assumes a lot and, honestly, it feels pretty crappy to keep hearing this when you've immigrated somewhere and have been struggling for years to grasp the basics.

-Some of us are below average when it comes to being able to retain lists of information.
+Some of us are atypical when it comes to being able to retain lists of information.
 Some of us cannot, for the life of us, remember lyrics to songs we've been listening to for decades.

 And by the way, some of us have been alive for way more decades than two.
 We call what happens then neuro-not-so-plasticity.
-Our brains literally shrink as we get older.
+Our brains actually shrink as we get older - there is less room for new information and it takes longer for it to get there.

+##### *Strategy for Inconsistent Recall Pattern* (*SIRP*)

 Most learning apps use some version of *Spaced Repetition*.
 This is where the algorithm decides, based on your performance in exercises, how much space (time) you will need between repetitions in order to maximize your chances of learning something.
 What they all share in common is they all assume once you've learned something, you pretty much got it.

 *Entiendo* assumes the opposite.
-We designed our own method of memorizing called *Strategy for Inconsistent Recall Pattern* (*SIRP*), which assumes that even if you can recall something instantly now, you will not be able to in the near future — and that your recall of any given item will go to zero (or near zero) with some regularity.
+We designed our own method of memorizing we call *Strategy for Inconsistent Recall Pattern* (*SIRP*), which assumes that even if you can recall something instantly now, you will not be able to in the near future — and that your recall of any given item will go to zero (or near zero) with some regularity.

 Most recall systems (including *SM-2/Anki*) anchor on your most recent performance. *SIRP* looks deeper at overall performance when deciding the next time to test your memory skills — and then assumes the worst.